SergeyPetrachkov/SergeyPetrachkov/README.md

 I am a software engineer passionate about iOS development and everything related to it.

+- JuiceFit developer since 2016
+- Texture (ex-ASDK) lover
+- Swifty CI&CD solutions architect
 - Technical writer at Dev Genius hub on Medium.
 - Keen on open source projects.
 - Author of SiberianSwift, SiberianVIPER, VIPERTemplates and more at https://github.com/SergeyPetrachkov

-- JuiceFit developer since 2016
-- Texture (ex-ASDK) lover
-- Swifty CI&CD solutions architect
+- 🔭 I’m currently working on SwiftBuildKit at CFT and on JuiceFit in my spare time
+- 🌱 I’m currently learning algorithms to keep sharp and solving some exercises from leetcode

 - 📫 How to reach me: petrachkovsergey@gmail.com or @petrachkovsergey at Telegram